Current News – June 2021

-On 26th March the Cecil Avenue (Sale), Ladies Lane (Hindley) and Tonge Moor (Bolton) Surgeries were closed due to lockdown and we are gradually reopening as the Government lifts lockdown requirements.
-Our current service provides consultations for essential treatments and emergencies.
-We are also conducting remote consultations and providing provisions each weekday during the above opening hours.
-We will provide regular updates regarding our operation on Facebook, other Social Media and on this website.
+To reduce contact and to protect our staff and clients, our current service provides consultations at the surgery for essential cases, emergencies and some routine treatment.
+We are also conducting remote consultations and providing provisions (including medications and pet-food) each day during the above opening hours.
+We will provide regular updates regarding our service levels on Facebook, other Social Media and on this website.

-During this period we will be providing limited services but gradually re-introducing routine services as the risk levels reduce.
-If you have concerns about your pet then in the first instance call the Leigh Surgery for advice, and the Bolton Surgery and Sale Surgeries on the days listed.
+During this period some services are limited but gradually re-introducing routine services as the risk levels reduce.
+If you have concerns about your pet then in the first instance call the Leigh Surgery for advice, or the Bolton Surgery, Hindley Surgery or Sale Surgeries on the days listed.

-- Telephone consultations (using other technology where appropriate) for non-emergency work;
+- Chargeable telephone consultations (using other technology where appropriate) for non-emergency work or where your pet may not need to be seen face to face;

 - An out of hours emergency service;